writefreely/documentation/developer/database.md

 Populated when the About and Privacy page are edited.

 ## `appmigrations`
+All database migrations that have been run on this database.

 ## `collectionattributes`
 Used for additional properties on collections.

 ## `collectionkeys`
+Public / private keypairs for all collections on the instance.
+Used to sign ActivityPub / fediverse requests.

 ## `collectionpasswords`
+Salted and hashed passwords for password-protected collections.

 ## `collectionredirects`
+Data about former `alias`es for collections that have had them changed, so that the old `alias` redirects visitors to the new one.

 ## `collections`
 Table that contains collections (i.e. "Blogs").